Lithium Market Reports

 - Investors and financial institutions needing to understand and quantify the risks and opportunities in the industry, future costs of production and short- to medium-term prices.

-Market outlook for lithium and cobalt
+Market outlook for lithium

 - The impact of powertrain technology trends, specifically EV forecast risks including: global powertrain evolution and electrification, automaker announcements and implications for commodities, EU CO2 targets and opportunities for EVs, hybrid technology developments, China’s policies and the new energy vehicle (NEV) market, and US market risks.

-- Lithium market: price developments, battery-grade demand, battery cathode chemistries, carbonate vs. hydroxide, battery factory developments and industry players, supply response, reserves and resources, supply vs. demand, and supply risks from hard rock and brine operations.
+- Lithium market: price developments, battery-grade demand, battery cathode chemistries, lithium carbonate vs. hydroxide, battery factory developments and industry players, supply response, reserves and resources, supply vs. demand, and supply risks from hard rock and brine operations.

 The Lithium Market Report